|

 day, she said to me. "what a wonderful thing you are doing for Suzanne".
 I tried to explain to her that it was named

+to honor Suzanne, but we were here to help anyone with cancer, that came to us.
 By the time she left that morning, I believe she realized for the first time, that SHE was part

+of the reason we were holding the walk, and that she was JUST as important.
 As the months passed, Barbara Perry, Donna Korleski (board member) and I met at least once a

 month to take Sue for a "gals nite out".
 We would have dinner, get updates on Loretta, and also provide Sue an avenue